tonethar/IGME-230-GDD-2017-Fall/notes/HW-chibi-matching.md

 For project 2 you could extend this application:

-- keep track of how many cards they click and then store their score using the WebStorage API (see Part 9 of the web apps tutorial)
+- keep track of how many cards the players click and then store their score using the WebStorage API (see Part 9 of the web apps tutorial)
 - add a timer, and make that part of their score (use `requestAnimationFrame()` to create a timer)
 - add a timer and a time limit on each level, and represent that time limit in an interesting way (ex. the prince or princess is sinking into the swamp, only YOU can save them)
 - add a computer opponent driven by a timer, or have the opponent do something every time the user clicks 2 cards